MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kequeryhardwarecounterconfiguration.md

 ### -param Count [out]

 A pointer to a location into which the routine writes the number of array elements that it has written to the buffer that is pointed to by the <i>CounterArray</i> parameter.
-If the buffer length that is specified by <i>MaximumCount</i> is not large enough to contain the entire array, the routine writes the required length to *<i>Count</i> and returns STATUS_BUFFER_TOO_SMALL.
+If the buffer length that is specified by <i>MaximumCount</i> is not large enough to contain the entire array, the routine writes the required length to **Count* and returns STATUS_BUFFER_TOO_SMALL.

 ## -returns